-In most families, that dinner table had built-in power dynamics, family customs and sets of expectations and rules.
-Sometimes they were subtle and unspoken; other times they were much more apparent and pronounced.
+In most families, that dinner table had built-in power dynamics, family customs, and sets of expectations and rules.
+Sometimes they were subtle and unspoken; other times they were apparent and pronounced.

-Once the kids have left the nest for school, work, starting their own families or other endeavors, there’s a unique opportunity to set a new table so that all family members are invited to sit, share, develop and act on common values and goals around money, philanthropy and making a difference.
-Think of this new table as a round one (actually or figuratively), where every family member is invited to sit as equals and encouraged to share their views, voices and votes on the world and how the family can evolve its philanthropic impact and legacy.
+Once the kids have left the nest for school or work, starting their own families and other endeavors, there’s a unique opportunity to set a new “table” so that all family members are invited to sit, share, develop, and act on common values and goals around money, philanthropy, and making a difference.
+Think of this new table as a round one (actually or figuratively), where every family member is invited to sit as equals and encouraged to share their views, voices, and votes on the world and how the family can evolve its philanthropic impact and legacy.

-Most philanthropic capital is actually no longer owned by the family and represents a relatively small percentage of a family’s overall assets.
-Instead, it’s been irrevocably donated to a family foundation or donor-advised fund and no longer even appears on the family’s balance sheet.
+Most philanthropic capital is no longer owned by the family and represents a relatively small percentage of a family’s overall assets.
+Instead, it’s been irrevocably donated to a private foundation or donor-advised fund (DAF) and doesn’t appear on the family’s balance sheet.
 Because philanthropically committed capital usually sits apart from the rest of a family’s assets, it’s easier to discuss and distribute and less likely to cause personal feelings of inequality or unfairness.

-Here are just a few examples of the many ground rules established by families with whom we’ve worked:
+Here are just a few examples of the many ground rules families can establish:

-- All family members have an equal voice; all are encouraged to actively participate.
+- All family members have an equal voice and are encouraged to actively participate.

-- No “eye rolls” or “sighs” permitted; rather, show respect for all points of view.
+- No “eye rolls” or “sighs” permitted; show respect for all points of view.

 - Accept conflict and its resolution as a necessary catalyst for learning and change.